james-menzies/nudge/README.md

 |      |                  | Secondary | Casual |
 | N.R  | Not Recommended  | Non Prim./Sec. | Casual |

 Whilst the user can make use of this feature on its own, it goes hand-in-hand with the autofill feature.
 If a player wishes to fill a position but has no strong feeling on who should fill it, the autofill function will try to find a candidate of "reg" suitability and select one at random.
 If it is unable to find one, it will then find a "sec" candidate at random, at which point it will leave the chair unfilled if unsuccessful.
-The user can fill a single chair or even the entire string section in one action.
+The user can autofill a single chair or even the entire string section in one action.

 ### Demo Mode

 If the user merely wishes to try the functionality of the program, without going through the process of building up the player database, the __DEMO__ mode can be used.
-To access it append the (--demo) flag when running the application.
+To access it, append the (--demo) flag when running the application.
 It contains approximately 100 preconfigured musicians, allowing for all the features of the program to be tested.
 Please note though that any CRUD operations performed on the players themselves will not be persisted between sessions.

 ## User Experience